afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 **Concrete next moves** (same idea as fewer boxes above): tighten contracts, make operations idempotent where it matters, simplify data shapes (for example append-only logs instead of shared mutable state). **Adding services is easy.
 Removing the need for them is the harder and more valuable work.**

-## AI Makes Good Engineers <span class="accent-faster">Faster</span>.
-And Bad Ones <span class="accent-dangerous">Dangerous</span>.

-AI still does not know whether it is increasing or reducing complexity — no more at the service level than at the type level.
-It will generate more tests, services, layers, and code on request.

-**You** decide whether that output helps or piles on work.
-If you cannot tell the difference, you will get both.

-**Domain types** (e.g. `UserId` instead of a raw `string`) reduce confusion for people and for tools.
-They document intent.

-**Type parameterisation** goes further: it encodes **rules and relationships** in the type system, so some mistakes show up as **compile-time errors** instead of runtime bugs.

-Both help.
-They solve different problems.
-Together they reduce the need for defensive code everywhere.

-<h2 class="section-callout-pop">Code Is Cheap.
-Consequences Are Not.</h2>

-AI reduced the effort to **produce** code.
-It did not reduce the cost of poor scaling, weak models, unreliable behaviour, or heavy operations.

-If you move faster without better judgement, you can create those problems **faster** too.

 <h2 class="h2-accent-warm">A tip for getting judgement right — start with the end-user</h2>

 Operability, simplicity, and evolvability are the guardrails — they stay abstract until you anchor them to **someone who will feel the failure**.
-Start with whoever uses what you build: end customers, the next team, or a downstream service; the label does not change the bar. **Run the same lens inward** so those three stay real in code and operations, not slide filler.
+Who is that someone?
+Well, the users.
+The users can be end-user of your product, or just the next team, or a downstream service.
+The validation begins here and it almost always re-enforces the three pillars inwards.

+We add a service, and we judge ourselves that it is a necessity for some reason.
+But if this avoidable service produce more latency or increased response time, then it goes all the way to the user.
+So many times, a validation of our judgment is just about wearing the hat of an average user.

+Here are some tips that I created for myself:

-**More feature implementation is not always right.** Before it lands, ask: **Is this feature needed for users?
+<span class="accent-lead-red">Deciding what to build — and what to challenge — is invaluable.</span> More feature implementation is not always right.
+Even if I am not the product owner, I do ask myself: **Is this feature needed for users?
 How valuable is it?
 Does it push the product forward?** Velocity is not the same as usefulness.
-Teams that measure success only by output volume still drown in maintenance, support, and rework — they just get there faster now. **A pile of small features is the final nail in the coffin for a product** — not one dramatic failure, but slow death by clutter, drift, and debt.

-<span class="accent-lead-red">Deciding what to build — and what to challenge — is invaluable.</span> A developer who can look at a backlog or a spec and ask, from a user’s point of view, “do people actually need this?”, “what are we trading away?”, and “can we achieve the outcome with less?” is not something you install from a model.
-That judgement shapes cost, clarity, and trust.
-It is **irreplaceable**.
+In my recent experience of working in Golem, we had a great visionary, and most of the time, the answer was "yes, the feature is needed to push the product forward".
+But this was a rare scenario.

-<span class="accent-lead-red">Simplicity at the outer level should carry through to inner details.</span> A simple screen backed by a tangled system still fails in practice: behaviour becomes hard to reason about, edge cases explode, and every change hurts.
+<span class="accent-lead-red">Simplicity at the outer level should carry through to inner details.</span> A simple screen backed by a tangled system still fails in practice: behavior becomes hard to reason about, edge cases explode, and every change hurts.
 Engineers who insist on **simple models and simple surfaces together** — and who refuse to hide complexity behind UI polish — are similarly hard to replace.

-<span class="accent-lead-red">Over complicating for an unseen future....</span> Layers of indirection, speculative generalisation, and “perfect” abstractions slow delivery and drain budgets.
-AI may help you refactor or untangle that mess later, but you already paid for the slow path: time, money, and opportunity.
-Correctness matters; **needless** complexity in its name does not.
+<span class="accent-lead-red">Over complicating for an unseen future.</span> Here is an exaggerated version of it: What if the whole amazon region is exploded in a nuclear attack ?
+The response to such a question should be `what if anything` (obviously inspired).
+You get the point.
+Stop over complicating by listing caveats.
+Caveats from engineers may sound relevant (no-one is stupid here), but it takes one more level of thinking whether it is a forgettable caveat or not.
+Asking too many questions and addressing all of them will make us the slowest in the market.
+Yes, layers of indirection for some future cause is something I saw almost everywhere.
+But I think, I never realized it on the spot.

 <span class="accent-lead-red">Lost in refactoring.</span> Caring about good code does **not** mean feeding an endless urge to reshape the same code again and again.
 You can always explain a refactor to others with a “why” — but you still owe yourself an honest version: **Is this refactor actually needed?
 What concrete outcome does it buy** (risk down, speed up, clearer model) **versus churn?** AI makes rewrites cheap to *start*; it does not make perpetual refactoring free.
 Knowing when to stop, when “good enough” is right, and when the team should ship value instead of polishing internals is **developer judgement** — and that is not replaceable.